Brown Sugar Brisket Rub Recipe For Smoking

 - Snake River Farms

 Mix the seasonings well with a fork or a small whisk or fork.
+This brisket rub with brown sugar will add so much flavor to the brisket.

-Get your smoker ready to go and once it’s rolling, smoke in the smoker, then set your meat in the smoker.
+Get your smoker ready to go, and once it’s rolling, smoke in the smoker, then set your meat in the smoker.

 I recommend a low and slow smoke for 6 to 8 hours.
 Since I had issues with it getting too hot, I ended up being about a 3-hour smoke.